semaphoreci/docs/docs/programming-languages/c.md

 ## Supported C versions

-Semaphore VM is 64-bit and provides the following versions of the GCC compiler:
+Semaphore Virtual Machine (VM) is 64-bit and provides the following versions of the gcc compiler:

 - gcc 4.8: found as `/usr/bin/gcc-4.8`
 - gcc 5: found as `/usr/bin/gcc-5`